 Yes, there are many ways of “knowing”.
 Yes, diversity of opinion and various means of examination and persuasion are necessary when facing any messy, wicked problem.
 But no, not all opinions are of equal value or merit.
 Interestingly (at least to me), I found that even teachers as diverse as Machiavelli and my mother are significantly more rational and practical (and clearly worth listening to and learning from) than the anti-maskers, anti-vaxxers, and purveyors of far-right and far-left misinformation, conspiracies, intolerance, hate, etc...

-So, what will follow in the coming days of 2021 are simply my thoughts and feelings and reflections on life and lessons learned (so far).
-Meditations on continuing to march forward, and on continuing to reflect upon the teachings of so many great teachers that have inspired me and continue to inspire me.
+So, what will follow in the coming days (as always) are simply my thoughts and feelings and reflections on life and lessons learned (so far).
+Meditations on continuing to march forward - and on continuing to reflect upon the teachings of so many great teachers that have inspired me and continue to inspire me.
 As I keep on marching forward, this project is also about looking back at some of the things I’ve learned over the course of 45 years on earth, reflecting on it, and using any light that I’ve gleaned to guide me towards the ‘light at the end of the tunnel’ (as hopefully the “worldwide global pandemic” may be mostly under control by the time we reach 2022).
 This seems like as good a year as any to take stock of where I’ve come from, where I am, and where I want to go.
 I think that many other people, individually and collectively, are (or ‘should’ be - to assert a ‘normative’ statement) doing the same (at least those of us who are lucky enough to literally be ‘surviving’ right now and therefore in a position to seek better ways of ‘thriving’ in the future).

 As I quoted Lao Tzu from the Dao De Jing at the beginning of my “100 Days of Xinyi” project back on June 15, 2014 - “A journey of a thousand miles begins with a single step...”
 Note: journeys may not always be a pleasant.
 Not every journey is a vacation!
 And, even a vacation may involve many ‘less than satisfactory’ moments and experiences.
 Many aspects of the journey of the past year (and of our lives) are ‘less than satisfactory’, if not downright “suffering”.